"Science takes things apart to see how they work, religion puts things together to see what they mean"

 There has been a long and fascinating relationship between religion and science.
 During the Islamic/Arabic intellectual movement of the 8th and 9th Centuries, referred to by many as the Islamic (Arabic) Enlightenment, there was a symbiotic relationship between the two and they frequently complimented and supported each other.

-However this seems not to be the case in the West, neither historically nor in the present day.
+However this seems not always to be the case in the West, neither historically nor in the present day.

 By the 18th Century, a new understanding was forcing the West to question its traditional view of the world as they knew it.
-As Western Enlightenment developed, much of it became completely opposed to religion.
+As Western Enlightenment developed, much of it became opposed to religion belief.
 Arabic enlightenment, on the other hand, combined belief and science, religion and reason with an acceptable balance between the two.

 In the West, the conditions that allowed the scientific/social enlightenment of the 18th Century started to develop ideas that claimed an expansion of our knowledge would bring about a rational understanding of our old superstitions and beliefs.
 That God Himself would be explained away in the reasoning that followed.